 Are you ready to make posture correction a daily habit?

-If you believe in healthy posture in the same way you believe in getting 7-8 hours sleep each night and eating right, AND you really don’t want to live at the gym, then join our tribe.
+If you believe in healthy posture in the same way you believe in getting 7-8 hours of sleep each night and eating right, AND you really don’t want to live at the gym, then join our tribe.
 The road to good posture isn’t a quick-fix strategy; it’s a life-long journey and investment in yourself and your health; and may determine how well you age.

 2 thoughts on “Why Women Have an Increased Rate of Low Back Pain”

 Correcting posture always sends me into a bit of a downward spiral as I have a lumbar scoliosis (right hip higher but no leg length discrepancy) and it’s not possible for my curve to be corrected without an operation which I won’t have!
 Result aches and pains everywhere – seems I have too many areas to “correct “ or deal with!
 Have purchased your scoliosis course but still struggling x

 Firstly … thank you for being so open and vulnerable.
 THAT is a sign you want to transform your situation.
 Great!